Why Your "Professionalism" Might Be a Trauma Response: Understanding the Fawn Response at Work

 You are a different person with the CEO than you are with the intern.
 You mirror the energy, political views, and communication style of whoever has the most power in the room.

-The Hidden Trauma: You learned that having a "Self" is dangerous.
+The hidden trauma: You learned that having a "Self" is dangerous.
 If you have your own strong opinions, you might be rejected.
-So, you became fluid.
-The tragedy is that while you fit in everywhere, you belong nowhere—not even to yourself.
+So you became fluid.
+The tragedy is that while you fit in everywhere, you belong nowhere.

 The "Golden Handcuffs" of High-Functioning Fawning

-Here is the tragedy of the Fawn response in the professional world: It is highly rewarded.
+Here is the tragedy of the fawn response in the professional world.
+It is rewarded.

 This creates a set of "Golden Handcuffs."